ten-protocol/ten-documentation/docs/tutorials-examples/guessing-game.md

 ![Guessing Game](../assets/guessing-game.png)

-The Obscuro Guessing Game is a simple yet powerful demonstration of Obscuro's unique encryption capabilities.
+The Ten Guessing Game is a simple yet powerful demonstration of Ten's unique encryption capabilities.
 Players attempt to guess a secret number, with each guess requiring a token fee.
-The game showcases the challenges of maintaining secrecy in transparent ecosystems like Ethereum and how Obscuro addresses these challenges.
+The game showcases the challenges of maintaining secrecy in transparent ecosystems like Ethereum and how Ten addresses these challenges.

 ## **Game Mechanics**